xma711/notebook/software_engineering/SOLID_principles/README.md

 and asserts the area = width set x length set, passing in a square to the argument of the function will cause the function to crash.

-Therefore, model the classes based on behaviours, not on poroperties.
+Therefore, model the classes based on behaviors, not on properties.
-(model data based on properties, not on behaviours ---> don't understand this sentence.)
+(model data based on properties, not on behaviors ---> don't understand this sentence.)

 Anyway, the LSP states that:
 functions that use pointers or references to base classes must be able to use